bachtranxuan/GCTM/README.md

 		Numpy, Scipy
 ```
 ## Training
-You can run with command
+You can run with command (Code is going to update very soon)
 ```
 	python runGCTM.py \
 		--folder='data' \